 - 2 cups low sodium chicken broth

-- 2 canned chipotle chiles in adobo sauce, chopped with 2 teaspoons sauce (decrease the amount of sauce to 1 teaspoon if you want it less spicy)
+- 2 tablespoons chipotle chiles in adobo sauce chopped, with 2 teaspoons sauce (decrease the amount of sauce to 1 teaspoon if you want it less spicy)

 - 2 pounds boneless skinless chicken breasts trimmed of fat and cut into bite-size pieces